calrissian/flowmix/README.md

 - A spout to feed events into the topology.
 - A bolt to accept output events

 The input stream of events for which at least one flow stream must subscribe is referred to as _standard input_.
 The output stream of events which at least one flow stream much publish to is called the _standard output_.
-By default, unless turned off in the ```FlowBuilder```, streams will subscribe to standard input by default and publish to standard output by default.
+By default, unless turned off in the ```FlowBuilder```, streams will subscribe to standard input and publish to standard output.
 In place of this, however, they can specify some number of different streams which they can subscribe to for their events and publish to for their output.

 ###How are flows defined?